 - Extensible Utilization – The ability to accurately forecast demand ties into capacity planning which also requires exceptional inventory management to succeed.
 This means supply chain planning software must be capable of handling inventory management, demand forecasting, sales and operations planning, and capacity planning activities within its interface.
 If this isn’t achievable, manufacturers end up purchasing multiple software solutions to manage these interconnected processes that optimize production cycles.

 - Enhanced Visualization – The ability to visualize processed data in an easily understood format is important if data is to be shared across every department within the organization.
 Although the process of data analysis is technical in nature, the results must be easily accessed and understood by both technical and non-technical individuals.
 This is where information visualization comes into the picture.
 A best-in-class supply chain planning software must intuitively provide information in formats everyone from the sales department to operators on the shop floor can understand.

-- Cloud compatibility – For SMEs interested in planning for future growth, planning software that leverage the cloud is required to manage increasing workflows.
+- Cloud compatibility – For subject matter experts interested in planning for future growth, planning software that leverage the cloud is required to manage increasing workflows.
 Cloud-based supply chain planning software ensures you can scale up your computing resources requirements by simply increasing your subscription rate without having to make any major changes or data transfers.

 - Support Existing Applications – Manufacturers who have already digitized certain processes such as human resources management or enterprise resources planning require supply chain planning software that can integrate the data these applications provide.
 Agile supply chain planning software complements the efforts of these applications to enhance collaboration and communication initiatives within the facility.